alpha-nero1/CrackingTheCodingInterview/README.md

 - 16.15 real show of prowess with JS closures.
 - 16.19 pond counter! knocked it out of the park!
 - 16.24 great way of finding pairs in an array that make a sum!
-- 16.26 Awesome calculator implementation, has a bug with multiple of the same op but is still awesome!
+- 16.26 Awesome calculator implementation!
+This is easily one of my most prized algorithms.